Sycamore Maple: meaning, symbolism and use

 Sycamore Maple - Species requirements

-The sycamore maple is a hardytree that grows well in temperate climates up to 1800 metres altitude.
+The Sycamore maple is a hardytree that grows well in temperate climates up to 1800 metres altitude.
 A semi-shade species in its juvenile stage, it grows very fast when young.
 It requires deep, slightly acidic to carbonated, well-drained soils rich in nutrients and water.
 It is susceptible to phototropism and its enemies are armillaria mellea, geometrids, hornets, bark beetles, xylebore and hoverflies.

 It is also susceptible to damage by rodents (voles) and game during planting.

-Sycamore maple wood
+Sycamore Maple's wood

-Symbolism of the sycamore maple
+Symbolism of the Sycamore Maple

-Thesycamore maple has a rich and varied symbolism in different cultures and traditions.
+TheSycamore Maple has a rich and varied symbolism in different cultures and traditions.

-In Chinese culture, thesycamore maple is associated with stability and strength because of its solid and steady growth.
+In Chinese culture, theSycamore Maple is associated with stability and strength because of its solid and steady growth.
 In Japanese culture, it is considered a symbol of longevity, wisdom and prosperity.
 Maple leaves are thought to be symbols of love and loyalty, while the seeds are symbols of prosperity.
-In Korean culture, thesycamore maple is associated with love and romance, as its heart-shaped leaves symbolise love and affection.
+In Korean culture, the tree is associated with love and romance, as its heart-shaped leaves symbolise love and affection.
 In Native American culture, it is considered a tree of protection against negative energies and malevolent spirits.
-In Celtic culture, thesycamore is considered a symbol of wisdom, knowledge and spiritual guidance.
-The maple leaves are believed to represent knowledge and wisdom gained over time.
+In Celtic culture, theSycamore is considered a symbol of wisdom, knowledge and spiritual guidance.
+The Maple leaves are believed to represent knowledge and wisdom gained over time.